jcaldeira-iot/IoT-For-Beginners-Micropython/1-getting-started/lessons/4-connect-internet/esp32-commands.md

-# Control your nightlight over the Internet - Virtual IoT Hardware and Raspberry Pi
+# Control your nightlight over the Internet - ESP32

-In this part of the lesson, you will subscribe to commands sent from an MQTT broker to your Raspberry Pi or virtual IoT device.
+In this part of the lesson, you will subscribe to commands sent from an MQTT broker to your ESP32 IoT device.

 ## Subscribe to commands